3ipk-org/alpine-curl-jq/README.md

-# Logrotate Docker Image Based on Alpine
+# Curl + JQ Docker Image Based on Alpine

-This repository provides a Docker image for managing log rotation using `logrotate` and `cron` on an Alpine Linux base.

 ## Pulling the Image